 - Users assume responsibility for adherence to copyright laws, libel or literary property rights applicable to material use.
 (The copyright law of the United States, Title 17 U.S. Code, applies to materials in the collections).
 The patron agrees further to indemnify Manchester Community College against any damages incurred through misuse of material protected by federal copyright law.

-- Materials may not be published, in full or in part, without the written permission of the Library Director or the Dean of Academic Affairs.
+- Materials may not be published, in full or in part, without the written permission of the Library Director or the Dean of Academic and Student Affairs.